kiarashplusplus/expo-gemini-live/README.md

    ```
    > Tip: use `npx expo start --dev-client --tunnel` if running on a physical device that needs to reach your local backend.

 Inside the app, tap **Start Conversation** on the Pre-Join screen.
-The provider will request camera/mic permissions, call `POST /api/rtvi/start`, join the Daily room via `RNDailyTransport`, and render the conversation with Gemini Live.
+The provider will request camera/mic permissions up front, call `POST /api/rtvi/start`, join the Daily room via `RNDailyTransport`, and render the conversation with Gemini Live.
+Use the new **Restart Session** button on the session screen if you need to cycle the transport without leaving the call.

 ## Additional Documentation